 - Environmentally-friendly.
 Many of the manufacturers would make use of the recycled materials in order to create aggregate, especially recycled metals, porcelain, and glass.

 - Durable.
-This is another reason why Terrazzo tile flooring is used in both commercial and residential settings.
+This is another reason why Terrazzo tile flooring is used in both commercial and residential settings based on reviews.

 However, the floor still has some of the downsides, and they include: